 That's Quite the Variety

 Make sure to stay on top of your wine knowledge.
-One of the best ways to do that is to pick up a book and learn about wine.
+One of the best ways to do that is to pick up a book and learn about wine. or look at the most popular wine lists in the country.
 You should also learn the proper way to handle different wines.
 Preventing wine oxidation or dealing with bottle shock can help keep you from having a bad day.